microsoft/WhatTheHack/043-SQLModernization/Coach/Solution03.md

 Depending on the skill level of the group, it may be needed to discuss the basics of indexing (clustered vs nonclustered), relationships, contraints, and similar topics.

-## Install and Monitor Database with SQL Insights
+## Install and Monitor Databases with SQL Insights

 [Azure Monitor SQL insights](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/sql-insights-overview) is a comprehensive solution for monitoring any product in the Azure SQL family.
 SQL insights uses dynamic management views to expose the data you need to monitor health, diagnose problems, and tune performance.